-Michigan St. ousts No. 9 Indiana from women’s tourney
+Michigan State ousts No. 9 Indiana from women’s tourney

 Indiana was ahead for all but 15 seconds of the first half with the largest lead reaching 11 points with just under one minute remaining.

-Michigan St. erased that deficit in a 9-0 run with just 2:14 elapsed in the third quarter.
+Michigan State erased that deficit in a 9-0 run with just 2:14 elapsed in the third quarter.
 A Clouden layup put the Spartans ahead 35-34.

 Indiana struggled with seven turnovers and endured a scoreless drought of 3:49.
 The Spartans took a 47-45 edge into the final quarter after a 21-11 third.